hapax/hapax.github.io/assets/simple-physics.md

 balance each other out.
 This is an example of the
-[wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where averaging over different types of ignorance yields wisdom.
-(In this case, the crowd is made up of subestimates!)
+[wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where averaging over different types of ignorance yields wisdom, though in this case, the crowd is made up of subestimates!
 But there is more to it than that.
 The *variance* (random variability) of subestimates adds up, and a good rule of thumb is to only factorise into subestimates when the